deartc/Quality-Project-Teresa-Hawkins/README.md

 Requirements of classes completion:
 1. On the Vehicle class, add unit tests  and refactor where necessary.
 2. On the SemiTruck class,  implement all methods and write unit tests.
 3. Add 3rd class, Car, implement it, and add unit tests for it.
-(Started but did not include git hub link)
+4. Cargo class(Started but did not include git hub link)